A quantum information method for early universe with non-trivial sound speed: Krylov complexity and Krylov entropy

 In this section, we employ numerical methods to investigate the evolution of Krylov complexity and Krylov entropy with respect to the parameters $\phi_k$ and $r_k$.
 Recall that Krylov complexity quantifies the growth of an operator and typically exhibits exponential growth before saturating at a maximum value.
 This behavior indicates that the dynamical system is maximally chaotic, with Lanczos coefficients proportional to the principal quantum number $n$.
 Based on this property, we can conclude that the inflationary universe constitutes a maximally chaotic system regardless of whether $\xi$ vanishes or not.
 Physically, this implies that both standard single-field inflation and models with non-trivial sound speed are maximally chaotic systems, as demonstrated in \cite{Li:2024kfm,Li:2024iji,Li:2024ljz}.
 However, the situation becomes more complex during the RD and MD epochs.
 Although the Lanczos coefficients remain proportional to $n$ as given in Eq.~\eqref{eq bn1}, a consequence of the Hamiltonian structure, the overall behavior differs.
 The detailed trends are illustrated in Fig.~\ref{fig: op s KC}.

 Krylov entropy quantifies the disorder or spread of an operator's evolution within the Krylov space \cite{He:2024xjp}, measuring the "disorder" of the Lanczos coefficients.
 This paper demonstrates its utility in distinguishing between standard single-field inflation and models with non-trivial sound speed.
 Our analysis reveals that Krylov entropy acts as a powerful diagnostic tool to distinguish between standard single-field inflation and models with a non-trivial sound speed ($c_S \neq 1$).
 A key finding is the significant impact of the parameter $\phi_k$, which sets the scale of the feature in the sound speed---on the Krylov entropy.
-For instance, in inflationary scenarios, a value of $\xi = 0.02$ (where $\xi$ is a parameter derived from $\phi_k$) emerges as a critical threshold, producing a stark contrast in the entropy profile.
+Numerical simulations reveal that $\xi = 0.02$ acts as a critical threshold for the behavior of Krylov entropy.
+At this value, the oscillatory features introduced by the Sound Speed Resonance (SSR) become dominant enough to produce a distinct peak in entropy before horizon exit.
+While the specific numerical value may shift slightly with different choices of momentum $k$ (we have set $H_0=1$ for the entire early universe), the emergence of this 'peak-and-saturate' behavior is a robust feature of the SSR model that distinguishes it from the monotonic growth seen in standard single-field inflation in inflationary period.
 This distinction is not limited to inflation; it is also evident in the subsequent RD and MD eras.
-The behavior of the Krylov entropy in these epochs further differentiates the standard cosmological model from one with a non-trivial sound speed.
 The sensitivity of Krylov entropy to the feature scale $\phi_k$ establishes it as a robust criterion for discriminating between standard single-field inflation and models with non-trivial kinetic terms characterized by $c_S$.